PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 >But you broke your vows for me.
 >I was never a real priestess.

->add Boltac stubbornly refusing to use the kid's name as a funny bit.
+* add Boltac stubbornly refusing to use the kid's name as a funny bit.
+*  Boltac opening up the empty treasury.
 * have the Wizard forget the sandwiches -- but he has the next best thing -- a supply of sandwiches
 * Conform names: make sure that Farm boy becomes Relan -- wizard becomes Dimsbury, or the Wizard Dimsbury.
 * Add a bit about the importance of lighting to adventurers
 * link Boltac's lack of faith -- when he speaks to Asarah -- to him saying -- the crazy wizard was right.
 A merchant can't have power.
 To which Asarah says.
 The crazy wizard is dead.
 Defeated by a merchant.
 That is power Boltac.
 Have faith in yourself.
 In you I see more than a drink-thief.
 And you should too.
 * BOltac uses magic nullifying gloves at the end.
+* Make sure, Dimsbury is sucked into the source of all magic at the end.
 * What happens to the Troll?
 Is he still stuck there at the end?
 * BOltac picks up the mace, signifying that magic is done for.
 * All my magic items are worthless, Huzzah.